 This pie is a traditional banana cream pie that has been kitted out with a chocolate cookie crust, ganache, cinnamon pastry cream, bananas, and whipped cream.

 Banana cream pie, the old-fashioned favorite, gets a new twist when paired with two of banana’s best flavor companions: chocolate and cinnamon.
 Chocolate, in the form of a thin layer of ganache spread over the crust, forms a barrier against the moist filling, keeping the chocolate crust crisp for days longer than usual.
 Here’s a trick to prevent the bananas from browning: As soon as the bananas are sliced, stir them into the pastry cream, which will seal the surface of the bananas and keep them fresh-looking for days.–Sur La Table and Cindy Mushet

-Banana Cream Pie with Chocolate and Cinnamon Recipe
+Chocolate Banana Cream Pie Recipe

 - Quick Glance